Angular Material Form Controls, Form Field and Input Examples

 Show Error Messages

-This example will show you how to display an error message if something wrong while type or fill the input.
-The error messages will be displayed below the input and will be hidden as default if there are no errors caught.
-This example will use Angular FormControl validator, for that, open and edit `src/app/app.component.ts` then add this import.
+This example will show you how to display an error message if something is wrong while typing or filling in the input.
+The error messages will be displayed below the input and will be hidden by default if there are no errors caught.
+This example will use Angular FormControl validator.
+For that, open and edit `src/app/app.component.ts`, then add this import.

 Add a variable of the FormControl and the validator.